What is new ITV crime drama Manhunt about, and when is it on TV?

 Martin Clunes is DCI Sutton.
 He is best known on ITV for playing the grouchy GP Doc Martin of Portwenn, but this role is set to be a very different challenge for the actor.

-He has described this role as a “huge departure” and says that it comes with a real sense of responsibility.
+Welsh actor Celyn Jones, meanwhile, will play killer Levi Bellfield.
+The cast also includes Katie Lyons, Claudie Blakley, Stephen Wight and Cara Theobold.

-Polly Hill, ITV, said: “I am delighted that Martin Clunes is to play Colin Sutton, in what will be a powerful and unmissable performance.”
+The drama is based on the memoirs of Colin Sutton, who led the investigation into the murder of Amélie Delagrange during the 2000s.
+He painstakingly tracked down killer Bellfield and connected him to Marsha McDonnell and Milly Dowler – two more victims killed in south-west London.

-Welsh actor Celyn Jones meanwhile will play killer Levi Bellfield.
-The cast also includes Cornelius Booth, Kiera Bell and Michèle Belgrand.
+The case of Milly Dowler, the 13-year-old who disappeared on her way home from school in Walton-on-Thames in 2002, remains one of the most high profile murder cases in the UK.
+Her body was discovered in Yateley Heath Woods six months after she went missing.

 Manhunt airs at 9pm on ITV from Sunday 6th January 2019